winniewjeng/winniewjeng.github.io/_posts/2020-06-05-Binary-Search-Trees.md

 ---
 layout: post
 title: Binary Search Trees
-category: Data Structure and Algorithm
+category: Data Structure & Algorithm
 ---

 Searching is the most fundamental operation in a tree.
 Every information retrieval or modification done to a tree begins with searching.
 Without the ability to consistently search a tree, it is impossible to perform any operation on a tree.